andela/largest-series-product-lab/README.md

 For the input `'73167176531330624919225119674426574742355349194934'`, the largest product for a series of 6 digits is 23520.

+_Note that the numbers must follow each order in a linear succession, orderly, not the largest numbers in random positions_

 ##How to Run this Lab

 + Clone the repository